palacejackson/wayfindr/README.md

 On the itinerary page, a map displays the locations of selected activities.
 Hovering over icons provides detailed information about each activity.

 ## Swap Feature
 On the itinerary page, you can swap out an activity by clicking the swap icon.
-This will rendomly generate a new acitivity in it's place.
+This will randomly generate a new activity in it's place.

 ## Project Motivation
 This project was conceived with the belief that trip planning should be enjoyable, not stressful.